 Key Takeaways

-- Open-source costs $77.7K/year vs Kynthar's $12K (6.5x more expensive)
+- Building a document pipeline with open-source costs $77.7K/year vs $12K for a managed platform (6.5x more expensive)

-- Engineering time dominates open-source cost: $67.5K of that $77.7K is salary
+- Engineering time dominates: $67.5K of that $77.7K is salary, and you still only get the parsing layer

 Quick Decision Guide

-- Have strong engineering resources
+- Have strong engineering resources and OCR expertise

-- Need maximum customization control
+- Need maximum customization over parsing

 - Process <100 pages/month (hobby/personal)

-- Have time to maintain infrastructure
+- Have time to maintain infrastructure long-term

-- Process 500+ pages/month
+- Process 500+ pages/month across multiple document types

-- Want to focus on core business
+- Want to focus on procurement, not pipeline engineering

-- Value time-to-market over customization
+- Value time-to-value over low-level customization

 Popular Open-Source OCR Stacks